-No LEAD ACTION UPDATE 1 MW Ensure an intelligence led approach is maintained to tackle ASB: a) Use data analysis to direct operational activity, especially within the top five wards. b) Maintain a uniform presence on the streets particularly in hot spot areas and at key times c) Escalate ongoing issues that cannot be problem solved at the JAG to the PSG group All actions are on-going 2 CS & MW Ensure the current system to identify, monitor and support repeat callers of ASB and those classed as at risk is robust and fit for purpose Action on-going with the victim and witness support officer monitoring repeat callers who are discussed at the relevant JAG meetings.
-3 CS Continue to utilise focus groups to gain a better understanding of residents' perceptions of ASB including reporting levels to different agencies, and identify any barriers to reporting.
-A total of four focus groups have been held in March and April 2013, a full report detailing all findings will be available from May 2013.
-4 CS Monitor and improve satisfaction levels with how the Council and Police deal with ASB measured by: a) Viewpoint b) Council Survey c) Police Authority Survey a) Community Safety was included in the may edition of viewpoint (32) b) No survey to date c) No survey to date 5 CS Work with alcohol support services to improve the early identification of those misusing alcohol and causing ASB.
-MA-ASB team continue to make referrals to lifeline, and provides Lifeline contact number in every Section 27 letter that is sent from the ASB Team.
+No LEAD ACTION UPDATE 1 MW Ensure an intelligence led approach is maintained to tackle ASB: a) Use data analysis to direct operational activity, especially within the top five wards. b) Maintain a uniform presence on the streets particularly in hot spot areas and at key times c) Escalate ongoing issues that cannot be problem solved at the JAG to the PSG group All actions are on-going.
+This is a continuous work in progress the top 5 wards are regularly viewed and plans are made to deal with local issues together with partners.
+The task for the Chief Inspector Neighbourhoods (Police) is to also update the SSP quarterly presenting the issues and showing how partners have contributed 2 CS & MW Ensure the current system to identify, monitor and support repeat callers of ASB and those classed as at risk is robust and fit for purpose Action on-going with the victim and witness support officer monitoring repeat callers who are discussed at the relevant JAG meetings.
+B pilot within the Stockton area to ensure we identify and dealt correctly with support for repeat victims of ASB and first time callers 3 CS Continue to utilise focus groups to gain a better understanding of residents' perceptions of ASB including reporting levels to different agencies, and identify any barriers to reporting.
+A total of for focus groups were held in March and April 2013, a full report detailing all findings was completed.
+4 CS Monitor and improve satisfaction levels with how the Council and Police deal with ASB measured by: a) Viewpoint b) Council Survey c) Crime Commissioner Panel survey a) Community Safety was included in the May edition of viewpoint (32). b) Crime & Disorder survey due August 2013 c) No survey to date.
+5 CS Work with alcohol support services to improve the early identification of those misusing alcohol and causing ASB.
+MA-ASB team continue to make referrals to lifeline, and provides Lifeline contact number in every Sec 27 letter that is sent from the ASB Team.